vyfor/cord.nvim/.github/wiki/Special-Environments.md

 ## 🐧 Running inside WSL

-WSL doesn't expose existing Windows named pipes by default, which Cord needs.
+WSL doesn't expose existing Windows named pipes that Cord relies on.
 To work around that, use `socat` and `npiperelay`.
 This method is based on [this gist](https://gist.github.com/mousebyte/af45cbecaf0028ea78d0c882c477644a#aliasing-nvim).

 1. **Install `socat`** in WSL: `sudo apt install socat`